javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 By default, a cookie is accessible only at the domain that set it.

-Please note, by default, a cookie is also not shared to a subdomain as well, such as `forum.site.com`.
+Please note, by default, a cookie is not shared with a subdomain, such as `forum.site.com`.

 ```js
 // if we set a cookie at site.com website...